-God cannot override the free will of the ego of Man.
+God cannot control nature or override the free will of the ego of Man.
 If God could create evil and wickedness in people, then God could create good and kindness in people, and if that were possible all humanity would be good and kind to each other.
 Furthermore, if one believes that God destroys as well as creates, believes that God creates evil as well as good, and that every event that occurs is because God caused or willed it, then one must conclude that Adolf Hitler actually served "the will of the Lord," as he claimed he did in his book and in his speeches as he was rising to power.

 If one believes that God creates evil as well as good, then one much conclude that God has caused good people to be killed in natural disasters or wars, women to be raped, and innocent children to suffer and die from hunger, or be molested and even killed by pedophiles.
 It would mean that God causes innocent infants and toddlers to suffer and die of hunger, malnutrition, diseases or catastrophic events.

-God our Great Spirit-Parent would not do that, nor would God allow evil if it were possible for God to stop it.
+Again, God would not do that, nor would God allow evil if it were possible for God to stop it.
 For our Creator and God is just, forgiving, merciful, and beneficent.
 When we suffer from evil and destructive events, it is not because of God.
 It is for the most part because of the sin, wickedness, carelessness, and errors of human beings who have harmed the environment and/or their fellow human beings, or exploited and taken advantage of them.

 That is why we must recognize that it was not God that made them deluded, nor was it God who made them commit evil acts.
 God does not create evil and wickedness.
 Man does.
 God, and the Ancient One who is our Highest Self, wants us to love one another, express God's love and mercy in the world, and not do anything harmful to anyone.